damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] New team member: Link your GitLab email address to an easily recognizable photo of yourself on [gravatar](https://en.gravatar.com/) (don't use an avatar or stock photo).
 * [ ] New team member: Create GitLab.com account and leave a comment in this issue with the handle
 * [ ] Hiring manager: /cc the new user in the organization issue with this checklist that was created for them.
-* [ ] Jacob/CEO: Invite team members' Gitlab.com account to the [gitlab.com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer
+* [ ] Robert/CEO: Invite team members' Gitlab.com account to the [gitlab.com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer
-* [ ] Jacob/CEO: Create a [new dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and invite to the [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
+* [ ] Robert/CEO: Create a [new dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and invite to the [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
-* [ ] Hiring manager: Invite to team meeting
+* [ ] People Ops: Invite to team meeting
 * [ ] People Ops: Send [People Information sheet](https://docs.google.com/spreadsheets/d/1vpFL7pPD6DYg9bgnW9JOFUKTg1XkTs10yOOyB7KqWxM/edit#gid=0) and instruct to return answers via email or slack
 * [ ] People Ops: [Add to 1password](https://gitlab.1password.com/admin/people/members) and create an item for new hire in profiles vault
 * [ ] People Ops: Put People Information into Profiles in 1password
-* [ ] People Ops: Set up meeting with new team member on day 3 or 4 to any questions that remain.
-New team member should have gone through handbook and guide meeting with specific questions after having reviewed onboarding process.
+* [ ] New team member: Register on 1password by clicking [this link](https://gitlab.1password.com/teamjoin/invitation/J2KWH3CJDRFA7KTFDVVXXDSCMY)
+and then ping @rspeicher to give you access to the "Everyone" folder.
-* [ ] New team member: Login to 1password and [set up secure passwords per the handbook.](https://about.gitlab.com/handbook/general-onboarding/#security)
+* [ ] New team member: Set up [secure passwords per the handbook.](https://about.gitlab.com/handbook/general-onboarding/#security)
-* [ ] People Ops: Add Bluejeans account (if necessary)
-* [ ] People Ops: Add to GitLab Dropbox (if necessary)
+* [ ] People Ops: Add to Dropbox folders (if necessary)
-* [ ] People Ops: Add to BV and/or Inc Dropbox (if in Finance, if in another dept ask CEO if appropriate)
 * [ ] People Ops: Invite to autoconnect on Beamy
 * [ ] People Ops: Order business cards for new team member.
 * [ ] New team member: [Add yourself](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/add_member_to_team_page.md) to the [team page](https://about.gitlab.com/team/)